root-systems/dogstack-handbook/guides/example-app-walkthrough.md

 ### There's so many files, what do they all do?!
 Well, you're in for a treat.
 Although there is a lot of boilerplate, it's all there intentionally.
 You'll regularly find files less than 10 lines long this is because dogstack is heavily abstracted and focuses on everything being [obvious and readable.](https://github.com/reactjs/redux/issues/2295)

-Hopefully everything is obvious and readable 😉, but lets walk you through some of the files anyway.
+Hopefully everything is obvious and readable :wink:, but lets walk you through some of the files anyway.

 #### server.js - required by dogstack